Bachelor of Music Therapy

 Professional Sequence Admission

 Students pursuing the Bachelor of Music Therapy degree should apply for admission to the professional sequence upon completion of the second semester of the sophomore year with 50 or more KU hours.
-Transfer students with more than 45 hours of transfer credit may complete this application the first semester of classes at KU pending enrollment in specific courses as designated on the application.
+Transfer students with more than 45 hours of transfer credit may complete this application the second semester of classes at KU pending enrollment in specific courses as designated on the application.

 Students must be admitted to the music therapy professional sequence by the Director of Music Therapy to enroll in upper-division music therapy courses.
 Music therapy majors who have been admitted to the professional sequence are in plan MTPPS-BM in the School of Music.
 See the Music Therapy Undergraduate Program Handbook for details.